John Knox MacArthur

 Lieutenant John Knox MacArthur (14 January 1891 – 9 August 1918) was an American World War I flying ace credited with six aerial victories.
 He was his squadron's first ace.

 Biography

 MacArthur was an electrical engineer before he joined the U.S. Army Air Force.

-MacArthur downed his half dozen Germany planes from 13 June through 19 July 1918, including a pair of Fokker D.VIIs shared with Donald Hudson, and three other pilots on 2 July.
+MacArthur downed his half dozen German planes from 13 June through 19 July 1918, including a pair of Fokker D.VIIs shared with Donald Hudson, and three other pilots on 2 July.

 On 20 July 1918, he was one of three pilots forced down by stormy weather.
 He was wounded and captured by the Germans.
 Taken to hospital, he died of his wounds.

 Having scored all of his victories in the Nieuport 28, he was one of the most successful pilots in the type, along with Douglas Campbell.